Loadable Modules - Extending the mesibo Platform

 • Create a service account

-export GOOGLE_APPLICATION_CREDENTIALS="/home/user/Downloads/service-account-file.json"
+export GOOGLE_APPLICATION_CREDENTIALS="/path/to/service-account-file.json"

-1. Install and initialize the Cloud SDKopen_in_new
+1. Install and initialize the Cloud SDKopen_in_new.

-2. Print your access token by using the following command
+2. Print your access token:

 echo $(gcloud auth application-default print-access-token)

-Invoking Dialogflow API
+Invoking the Dialogflow API

 Authorization: Bearer <YOUR_ACCESS_TOKEN>